opensumi/github-bot/docs/how-to-use.md

 Assure our worker is deployed on: <https://worker.bot/>

-Firstly is set a admin password, just visit: <https://worker.bot/set-admin-password>
+Firstly is set a admin password, just visit: <https://worker.bot//admin/initialize?newToken=password> to set a password.

 Select a id for your project, for example: `opensumi-core`.

-and visit
+and visit <https://worker.bot/configuration/opensumi-core> to configure your project.

 ## Configure Github Webhook